light-tech/BigMac/README.md

  * `BigMacLLVM.vmdk` to [compile LLVM](https://github.com/light-tech/LLVM-On-iOS/)

 This way, we can keep each `vmdk` size managable; discarding and replacing them as desired.
+Also, we could avoid the out-of-space issue.
+For example, if your VMDK is 80GB and you installed both MacOS and Xcode on it, you will not have enough space to upgrade the OS.